World Englishes: Schneider's dynamic model of postcolonial Englishes

 Phase 2 – Exonormative stabilization: At this stage, the settler communities tend to stabilize politically under British rule.
 English increases in prominence and though the colloquial English is a colonial koiné, the speakers look to England for their formal norms.
 Local vocabulary continues to be adopted.
 Bilingualism increases amongst the indigenous population through education and increased contacts with English settlers.
 Knowledge of English becomes an asset, and a new indigenous elite develops.

-Phase 3 – Nativisation: According to Schneider, this is the stage at which a transition occurs as the English settler population starts to accept a new identity based on present and local realities, rather than sole allegiance to their 'mother country'.
-By this time, the indigenous strand has also stabilized an L2 system that is a synthesis of substrate effects, interlanguage processes and features adopted from the settlers' koiné English.
+Phase 3 – Nativization: According to Schneider, this is the stage at which a transition occurs as the English settler population starts to accept a new identity based on present and local realities, rather than sole allegiance to their 'mother country'.
+By this time, the indigenous strand has also stabilized an L2 system that is a synthesis of substrate effects, interlanguage processes, and features adopted from the settlers' koiné English.
 Neologisms stabilize as English is made to adapt to local sociopolitical and cultural practices.

 Phase 4 – Endonormative stabilization: This stage is characterized by the gradual acceptance of local norms, supported by a new locally rooted linguistic self-confidence.
 By this time political events have made it clear that the settler and indigenous strands are inextricably bound in a sense of nationhood independent of Britain.
 Acceptance of local English(es) expresses this new identity.
 National dictionaries are enthusiastically supported, at least for new lexis (and not always for localized grammar).
 Literary creativity in local English begins to flourish.

-Phase 5 – Differentiation: At this stage there is a change in the dynamics of identity as the young nation sees itself as less defined by its differences from the former colonial power and more as a composite of subgroups defined on regional, social and ethnic lines.
+Phase 5 – Differentiation: At this stage, there is a change in the dynamics of identity as the young nation sees itself as less defined by its differences from the former colonial power and more as a composite of subgroups defined on regional, social and ethnic lines.
 Coupled with the simple effects of time in effecting language change (with the aid of social differentiation) the new English koiné starts to show greater differentiation.

 Other models of classification

-Strevens's world map of English
+Strevens' world map of English

-The oldest map of the spread of English is Strevens's world map of English.
+The oldest map of the spread of English is Strevens' world map of English.
 His world map, even predating that of Kachru's three circles, showed that since American English became a separate variety from British English, all subsequent Englishes have had affinities with either one or the other.

-McArthur's circle of World English
+McArthur's Circle of World English

 McArthur's "wheel model" has an idealized central variety called "World Standard English," which is best represented by "written international English."
 The next circle is made of regional standards or standards that are emerging.
 Finally, the outer layer consists of localized varieties which may have similarities with the regional standards or emerging standards.

 Although the model is neat, it raises several problems.
 Firstly, the three different types of English — ENL, ESL and EFL, are conflated in the second circle.
-Secondly, the multitude of Englishes in Europe are also missing in this layer.
+Secondly, the multitude of Englishes in Europe is also missing in this layer.
 Finally, the outside layer includes pidgins, creoles and L2 Englishes.
 Most scholars would argue that English pidgins and creoles do not belong to one family: rather they have overlapping multiple memberships.